mathworks-ref-arch/matlab-on-aws-win/packer/v1/README.md

 ## **Requirements**
 Before starting, you will need:
-* A valid Packer installation later than 1.7.0.
+* A valid Packer installation of version 1.15.0 or later.
 For more information, see [Install Packer](https://developer.hashicorp.com/packer/install).
 * Amazon Web Services (AWS&reg;) credentials with sufficient permission.
 For more information, see [Packer Authentication](https://developer.hashicorp.com/packer/integrations/hashicorp/amazon#authentication).

 ## **Costs**